jotaelesalinas/php-data-streams/README.md

 - XLSX sheet reading in long-running jobs.
 - KML generation from geospatial records.
 - Streaming database results and HTTP responses.

-## Project Status

-This repository is the home of independently publishable packages.
-The codebase has been renamed and reorganized around the `JLSalinas\DataStreams` namespace, and each package README documents its own behavior and usage.

 [ico-license]: https://img.shields.io/badge/license-MIT-brightgreen.svg?style=flat-square
 [ico-ci]: https://img.shields.io/github/actions/workflow/status/jotaelesalinas/php-data-streams/ci.yml?branch=master&style=flat-square